Status

 Active

 We know that to avoid the most catastrophic impacts of climate change, we need to keep remaining fossil fuels in the ground.
-Demand for oil in Minnesota has been decreasing since 2005–but Enbridge Energy wants to continue increasing the oil it pumps beneath our land and lakes to export across the world.
+Demand for oil in Minnesota peaked in 2005 – but Enbridge Energy wants to continue increasing the oil it pumps beneath our land and lakes to export across the world.

-Minnesota already suffered 4 aquifer breaches during the construction of Enbridge’s Line 3 in 2021, which was built over the opposition of Minnesota’s own Department of Commerce, four tribal nations, climate and Indigenous rights advocates, and 94% of public comments.
+Minnesota already suffered 4 aquifer breaches during the construction of Enbridge’s Line 3 (now called Line 93) in 2021, which was built over the opposition of Minnesota’s own Department of Commerce, multiple tribal nations, climate and Indigenous rights advocates, and 94% of public comments.
 In Wisconsin, Enbridge has admitted to being in trespass across the Bad River Band’s reservation, and the state of Michigan has revoked Enbridge’s easement for its Line 5 pipeline where it crosses the Straits of Mackinac.
-Across the Great Lakes region, the rights of Anishinaabe people to hunt, fish, gather, and exist in their homelands as they have since time immemorial have been infringed upon by the construction of these pipelines and the oil spills that follow.

 Who is using these 3 million barrels of oil per day?
 Do we need to keep these pipelines operating?
 MCEA decided to ask an expert.